gvisoc/gvisoc.github.io/about.md

 My name is Gabriel, I am Spanish and I live in Sydney since 2017.

-This is my site at GitHub Pages, where I *intend* to write a little about technology, how I work, the internet, Podcasting, (IT) Architecture and Software Engineering.
+This is my personal website, hosted at GitHub Pages.
+Here I *intend* to write a little about technology, how I work, the internet, Podcasting, (IT) Architecture and Software Engineering.
 Also about how those affect society, sometimes, specially in how people should embrace security practices in their digital life.

 Also, moving to Australia has simplified a lot my life, as I had to sell or let go almost all my material possessions.
 That meant a lot of changes in my habits, and recently I realised that I evolved into a minimalist in many aspects of my life, in a 100% natural way.
 Regarding this transformation, you can expect some posts about decluttering, work patterns, how simplifying my stuff led to much more focus, etc.